-In the end 6+ hour waits aren’t going to deter me from visiting Star Wars Galaxy’s Edge on opening day and neither should it you if you are a huge fan.
+In the super long wait times aren’t going to deter me from visiting Star Wars Galaxy’s Edge early on and neither should it you if you are a huge fan.
 I think the excitement and buzz in the air is going to outweigh the downside of waiting in line for so long and I know my personal record waiting in queue is going to be beaten, probably doubled or tripled!

-I want to know what you think about the potential of the Star Wars Galaxy’s Edge attractions having 6+ Hour wait times….
+I want to know what you think about the potential of the Star Wars Galaxy’s Edge attraction wait times….

-- Which attraction would you be more willing to wait a long time for?
+- Which attraction / experience would you be more willing to wait a long time for?

-- What’s the longest you’d be willing to wait in line for either of them?
+- What’s the longest you’d be willing to wait in line for an attraction?

 Let us know in the comments section below!

 If you enjoyed this article, as always I appreciate it if you’d share it with others via social media.
 I work hard at making this website into a useful resource for you and your family to plan your visit to the Disney Parks and I hope it can help you!
 Thanks 🙂